Statement of Corporate Intent 2026/27

 <10%

-Our risk management strategy facilitates management of risks that may adversely impact members, staff, assets, operations and our outsourced service providers.
-The strategy meets the requirements of subsection 52 (8) of the SIS Act and International Risk Management Standard ISO 31000:2018.
+Our risk management strategy addresses risks that may adversely impact members, staff, assets, operations and our outsourced service providers.
+The strategy meets the requirements of subsection 52 (8) of the SIS Act, APRA Standards CPS220 and CPS230 and International Risk Management Standard ISO 31000.

 Key material risks 2023/24